-In our research group we aim to understand how genetic factors impact on brain functions relevant to psychiatric illness.
-We focus in particular on the catechol-O-methyltransferase’s (COMT) gene.
-COMT influences the function of dopamine, a chemical messenger in the brain which is implicated in a number of psychiatric disorders but is also critical in healthy brain functions.
+During my DPhil, together with Prof. Paul Harrison and Prof. Elizabeth Tunbridge, I aimed to understand how genetic factors impact on brain functions relevant to psychiatric illness.
+We focused in particular on the catechol-O-methyltransferase’s (COMT) gene.
+COMT influences the function of dopamine, which is implicated in a number of psychiatric disorders, but is also critical in healthy brain functions.